gRegorLove/ProcessWire-Webmention/README.md

 This module enables receiving webmentions on any pages that have have "Webmentions" field, by adding the webmention endpoint as an HTTP Link header.
 If you would like to specify a custom webmention endpoint URL, you can do so in the admin area, Modules > Webmention.

 ## Processing Webmentions (beta)
-Currently no webmentions are automatically parsed.
+Currently no webmentions are automatically processed.
 You will need to browse to the page in the backend, click "Edit," and scroll to the Webmentions field.
 There is a dropdown for "Visibility" and "Action" beside each webmention.
 Select "Process" to parse the webmention for microformats.

 A better interface for viewing/processing all received webmentions in one place is under development.

+## Displaying Webmentions (beta)
+Within your template file, you can use `$page->Webmentions->render()` [where "Webmentions" is the name you used creating the field] to display a list of approved webmentions.
+As with the Comments Fieldtype, you can also [generate your own output](https://processwire.com/api/fieldtypes/comments/).

+The display functionality is also under development.

 ## Logs
 This module writes two logs: webmentions-sent and webmentions-received.

+## Vouch
+The [Vouch](http://indiewebcamp.com/Vouch) anti-spam extension is still under development.

 ## IndieWeb
 The IndieWeb movement is about owning your data.
 It encourages you to create and publish on your own site and optionally syndicate to third-party sites.
 Webmention is one of the core building blocks of this movement.